reduxframework/docs/docs/configuration/fields/required.md

 # Using the `required` Argument

 Fields may be linked/required/folded according to a/multiple parent value(s).
-This is accomplished by appending a `required` argument to the [field](../objects/field.md).
-Required can be very powerful, but due to the complexity requires some careful consideration when using.
+This is achieved by appending a `required` argument to the [field](../objects/field.md).
+Required can be very powerful, but due to the complexity requires some careful considerations.

 ::: warning Table of Contents
 [[toc]]